war100ck/blade-soul-game-launcher/README.md

 - **crypto**: Node.js built-in module for cryptographic functions.
 - **toastr**: Library for displaying non-blocking notifications.

+*Note: The game server for this launcher can be downloaded from https://github.com/war100ck/Server-Api-BnS-Server.*

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.